Los Angeles Drug Trafficking Defense Lawyer

 No matter what charges you’re up against, our Los Angeles drug crime attorneys are here to help.
 Call to arrange a free case evaluation now.

-Possible Defenses to Drug Trafficking Charges
+Possible Defenses to Drug Trafficking Charges in Los Angeles

 In your initial consultation, and throughout the handling of your case, we will weigh and revisit possible defenses to your drug charges.
 These could include:

 - You only had brief, momentary possession of a controlled substance and intended to abandon, dispose of, or destroy it

 - Law enforcement mistook you for someone else

 - You did not know that you had drugs in your vehicle, backpack, luggage, etc.

 - Drugs were for your own personal use and not intended to be transported (this is an argument for a lesser charge).

 The best-case scenario would be a complete dismissal of a case, followed by a reduction of a charge.
 We will do everything we can to keep you out of jail.